cbworden/shake-doc/_sources/technical_guide.txt

 fault geometry was established.
 The median-distance approximation described above could then be discarded.

-Bommer and Akkar (2012),have made the case for deriving both sets of coefficients:
+:ref:`Bommer and Akkar \(2012\) <bommer2012>`,have made the case for deriving both sets of coefficients:
-"The most simple, consistent, efficient and elegant solution to this problem is for all ground-motion prediction equations to be derived and presented in pairs of models, one using the analysts' preferred extended source metric ... -- and another using a point- source metric, for which our preference would be hypocentral distance, Rhyp (from Bommer and Akkar, 2012).
-Indeed, Akkar et al. (2013) provide such multiple coefficients for their GMPEs for the Middle East and Europe.
-However, despite its utility, this strategy has not been widely mandated among the requirements for modern GMPEs (e.g., Powers et al., 2008; Abrahamson et al., 2008; 2014).
+"The most simple, consistent, efficient and elegant solution to this problem is for all ground-motion prediction equations to be derived and presented in pairs of models, one using the analysts' preferred extended source metric ... -- and another using a point- source metric, for which our preference would be hypocentral distance, Rhyp" (from :ref:`Bommer and Akkar, 2012 <bommer2012>`).
+Indeed, :ref:`Akkar et al. \(2013\) <akkar2013>` provide such multiple coefficients for their GMPEs for the Middle East and Europe.
+However, despite its utility, this strategy has not been widely mandated among the requirements for modern GMPEs (e.g., :ref:`Powers et al., 2008 <powers2008>`; :ref:`Abrahamson et al., 2008 <abrahamson2008>`; :ref:`2014 <abrahamson2014>`).

 The hypocentral or median distance correction is not a trivial consideration.
-Note that for Northridge, even when the fault is unknown and there are no data, the median distance correction (:ref:`Figures 1.7 <figure1.7>` and :ref:`1.8 <figure1.8>`, panels B and C) brings the shaking estimates more in line with those constrained by knowledge of the fault.
+Note that for Northridge, even when the fault is unknown and there are no data, the median distance correction (:num:`Figure #figure1-7` and :num:`Figure #figure1-8`, panels B and C) brings the shaking estimates more in line with those constrained by knowledge of the fault.
 As mentioned earlier, the shaking for this event exhibits a positive inter-event bias term, so even with the fault location constrained, estimates still tend to under-predict the actual recordings on average.

-While the effect of this correction for the Northridge earthquake example is noticeable, for events with larger finite faults, the median distance correct becomes crucial while awaiting constraints from finite-fault modeling, aftershocks, and surface slip.

-.. _figure1.7:
+.. _figure1-7:

 .. figure:: _static/Figure_1_7.*
    :align: left

-   Figure 1.7.
    ShakeMap peak acceleration maps for the M6.7 Northridge, CA earthquake without strong motion or intensity data.
 A) Hypocenter only, without site amplification; B) Hypocenter, site amplification added; C) Hypocenter only, but with median distance correction added; and D) Finite fault (red rectangle) added.

-.. _figure1.8:
+.. _figure1-8:

 .. figure:: _static/Figure_1_8.*
    :align: left

-   Figure 1.8.
    ShakeMap intensity maps for the M6.7 Northridge, CA earthquake without strong motion or intensity data.
 A) Hypocenter only, without site amplification; B) Hypocenter, site amplification added; C) Hypocenter only, but with median distance correction added; and D) Finite fault (red rectangle) added.

+While the effect of this correction for the Northridge earthquake example is noticeable, for events with larger finite faults, the median distance correct becomes crucial while awaiting constraints from finite-fault modeling, aftershocks, and surface slip.

+.. _sec_fault_dimensions:

 Fault Dimensions
 --------------------